This tutorial covers:

 project.

-You will be prompted with a couple of options regarding the configuration file.
+You will be prompted with a couple of options for the configuration file.
 Select the use the .circleci/config.yml in my repo

 option.
-Enter the name of the branch where your code is housed on GitHub, then click the Set Up Project button.
+Enter the name of the branch your code is on, then click the Set Up Project button.

 Your first workflow will start running, but it will fail.
 This is because you have not provided your Heroku API key.
 You can fix that now.